Damier Pitts: Professional career

 Pitts started his professional career in the Icelandic Úrvalsdeild karla with KFÍ in 2012.
 He led the league in scoring with 33.5 points per game and was selected for the 2013 Icelandic All-Star game.

 In October 2018, Pitts signed with Jászberényi KSE of the Nemzeti Bajnokság I/A, replacing Remon Nelson.

 In January 2020, Pitts signed with KK Rabotnički of the Macedonian Basketball League.

 In November 2022, Pitts returned to Iceland and signed with Grindavík.
+In 2023, he joined Gastonia Snipers of the East Coast Basketball League.

+In November 2023, Pitts returned to Iceland once again and signed with Haukar.
+He left the team when it entered the leagues christmas break after appearing in four league games where he averaged 14.8 points.

+In 2024, Pitts signed with KK Zagreb.

 The Basketball Tournament

 In 2017, Pitts participated in The Basketball Tournament with team NC Prodigal Sons.
 Pitts led the team to a first round upset of Ole Hotty Toddy, a team of Ole Miss alumni.
 The team made it to the Sweet 16 before being beaten by Ram Nation, a team of VCU alumni.
 The Basketball Tournament is a $2 million winner-take-all tournament broadcast annually on ESPN.